-Conditions M/A ^A the car has not first achieved approx. 10 km/h (6 mph) after a key start or the last auto-stop.
+Conditions M/A A the car has not first achieved approx. 10 km/h (6 mph) after a key start or the last auto-stop.
 M + A the driver has opened the seatbelt's buckle.
 M + A the capacity of the starter battery is below the minimum permissible level.
 M + A the engine does not have normal operating temperature.
-M + A ambient temperature is around freezing point or above approx. 30 °C. M + A the windscreen's electric heating is activated.
+M + A ambient temperature is around freez- ing point or above approx. 30 °C. M + A the windscreen's electric heating is activated.
 M + A the environment in the passenger compartment differs from the preset values - indicated by the ventilation fan running at a high speed.
-M+ A the car is reversed.
-M+ A
+M + A the car is reversed.
+M + A

-Conditions M/A ^A the starter battery temperature is below the freezing point or is too high.
+Conditions M/A A the starter battery temperature is below the freezing point or is too high.
 M + A the driver makes greater steering wheel movements.
-M + A the exhaust system's particulate filter is full - the temporarily disengaged Start/Stop function is reactivated as soon as an automatic cleaning cycle has been performed (see Diesel particle filter (DPF) (p.
+M + A the exhaust system's particulate filter is full - the temporarily disengaged Start/Stop function is reactivated as soon as an automatic cleaning cycle has been performed (see Diesel parti- cle filter (DPF) (p.
 306)).
-M+ A the road is very steep.
+M + A the road is very steep.
 M + A a trailer is connected electrically to the car's electrical system.
-M + A the bonnet has been opened ^B .
-M + A the gearbox does not have normal operating temperature. А the atmospheric air pressure is less than equivalent to 1500-2500 metres above sea level - the current air pres- sure varies with the prevailing weather conditions. А
+M + A the bonnet has been opened B .
+M + A the gearbox does not have normal operating temperature.
+A the atmospheric air pressure is less than equivalent to 1500-2500 metres above sea level - the current air pres- sure varies with the prevailing weather conditions.
+A

-Conditions M/A ^A adaptive cruise control Queue Assist is activated. А the gear selector is in R , S position ^C or "+/-". А
+Conditions M/A A adaptive cruise control Queue Assist is activated.
+A the gear selector is in $\mathbf{R}$ , $\mathbf{S}$ position C or "+/-".
+A A M = Manual gearbox, A = Automatic gearbox.
+3 With certain engines only.
+5 Sport mode.
+Related information

-- Start/Stop (p.
-282)

-- Start/Stop function and operation (p.
-283)

-- Starting the engine (p.
-268)

-- Start/Stop the engine does not auto-start (p.
-286)

-- Start/Stop the engine auto-starts (p.
-285)

-- Start/Stop involuntary stop manual gearbox (p.
-287)

-- Start/Stop symbols and messages (p.
-288)

-- Battery Start/Stop (p.
-370)
+- Start/Stop\ (p.
+282) - Start/Stop\ function and operation (p.
+283) • - Starting the engine (p.
+268) • - Start/Stop\ the engine does not auto-start (p.
+286) - Start/Stop\ the engine auto-starts (p.
+285) ۰ - Start/Stop\ involuntary stop manual gear-• box (p.
+287) - Start/Stop\ symbols and messages • (p.
+288) - Battery Start/Stop (p.
+382) •

-Start/Stop - the engine auto-starts
+Start/Stop\ - the engine auto-starts